Catalyst One Day:

 When you see something, say something.

-It's not enough to do good, the church must be seen doing good.
+It's not enough to do good, the church must be seen

 Continuous Improvement